linux-system-roles/network/README.md

 given interface by name.
 This argument is optional and by default a profile is not restricted to any interface by name.

-For virtual interface types, this argument is mandatory and the name of the created interface.
+For virtual interface types like bridges, this argument is the name of the created interface.
 In case of a missing `interface_name`, the profile name `name` is used.

 Note the destinction between the profile name `name` and the device name `interface_name`, which may or may not be the same.